saewoonam/ble_adv_covid/README.md

 #  Moving to Zephyr Development to make code management easier
 ##  Nordic Devices, nrf52840 Dongle or nRF52840DK
+##  Code in zephyr/bt_cdc_fs
+##  This version seems to get bt, usb-serial (CDC), and flash memory working together
+##
+1. Works to advertise and scan, encounter BT signals
+2. Logs data to external flash memory when requested via usb serial
+3. Dumps logged data from flash memory to usb serial port when requested
+4. Following commands implemented via usb serial
+    * 'r':  Toggles on/off streaming raw scans results to serial port
+    * 'g':  Get data from flash memory and send over serial port
+    * 'c':  Clear flash memory
+    * 'k':  Toggles on/off stream of  raw ecounter packets to the debugger port
+    * 'l':  List files on flash memory to debugger
+    * 'w':  Start writing encounter packets to the flash memory
+    * 's':  Stop writing encounter packets to the flash memory

 ##  Look in zephyr/bt_cdc folder
 ##  Issues
 1. This works... does not implement anything to flash memory